Speed: The GCS ENCS Cluster

 2.11.2 Python

-Setting up a Python virtual environment is fairly straightforward.
-We have a simple example that use a Python virtual environment:
+Setting up a Python virtual environment is straightforward.
+Here’s an example that use a Python virtual environment:

 2.12 Example Job Script: Fluent